cbdp/100-days-of-code/log.md

 **Today's Progress**: Intermediate Algorithm Scripting 13/21.

 **Notes**: Got a good js workout in today, so happy days.
 Js files are in the folder.

+### Day 38: May 15, 2020
+#### 60 minutes
+##### JavaScript Algorithms and Data Structures Certification from FreeCodeCamp

+**Today's Progress**: Intermediate Algorithm Scripting 15/21.

+**Notes**: Dead tired and not feeling it today.
+Both the problems I solved more with Google than noodle.
+Remember to push to git tomorrow.

+### Day 39: May 16, 2020
+#### 104 minutes
+##### JavaScript Algorithms and Data Structures Certification from FreeCodeCamp

+**Today's Progress**: Intermediate Algorithm Scripting 18/21.

+**Notes**: Watched videos for about 20 minutes on deno, which is like node.js, but secure.
+It also handles typescript, which is something I don't need right now.
+Was interesting to watch tho and helped me get in the mood for coding.
+Maybe that's how I should start on days when I'm feeling lethargic?
+Happy with my solutions for today.
+As always, everything is in the folder (including yesterday).